pietrosaveri/RemoveThatBG/README.md

 **Model Selection:**
 	- The default model is **u2netp.onnx** (the lightest, fastest to download, and works offline immediately).
 However, it is not the best in terms of background removal quality.
 	- For best results, switch to **isnet-general-use** in Settings → Model Tab.
 This model offers superior performance and accuracy, especially for complex images.
-The first use will download the model automatically.
-	- Choose from a range of state-of-the-art models for portraits, anime, high-res, and more.
+	Choose from a range of state-of-the-art models for portraits, anime, high-res, and more.
 All models are stored locally for fast, offline use.

 **Design Customization:** Personalize your experience with animation and design settings.